milaplatonova/Users/README.md

 Tuples are used to return multiple values from functions: a tuple allows to group together multiple values of different types which can then be returned from a function as a single entity.

 **Alerts**
-Alerts are displayed when the app requires additional acknowledgment from the user (confirmation of intention to make a call, to send a message or an e-mail).
+Alerts are displayed when the app requires additional acknowledgment from the user (confirmation of intention to make a call, to send a message or an e-mail):

 ![Users Alert 1](Demo/UsersAlert1.png) | ![Users Alert 2](Demo/UsersAlert2.png)
 :------------------------------------: | :------------------------------------: